 4. Optimized inventory

 More and more CFOs have put inventory on their radar screens, and their financial teams are constantly looking for new ways to improve the bottom line and reduce working capital.
-Leading supply chain organizations are constantly reviewing their inventory quantities and striving to keep them at an optimal level.
+Best-in-class procurement organizations are constantly reviewing their inventory quantities and striving to keep them at an optimal level.

 For most organizations, however, determining the optimal stock levels seems like an impossible numbers game.
 Inventory managers are faced with the challenge of managing tens or hundreds of thousands of items, each with their own characteristics, requiring complex and time-consuming calculations.